Purchase a Rain Barrel

 Were you annoyed by the construction at Winthrop Circle?
-Are you stuck in traffic because of the rebuilding of the Craddock bridge in Medford Square?
+Were you stuck in traffic because of the rebuilding of the Cradock Bridge in Medford Square?

 These projects are actually helping you!

-On Winthrop Street, the city installed new bigger storm water pipes that will be able to manage an increase in storm water flow.
+On Winthrop Street, the city installed additional, larger storm water pipes to manage an increase in storm water flow.
 The pipes reduce the amount of flooding in the city because more water can flow into the pipes.
 Here’s an article with more details about the Winthrop Street construction.

-The Craddock Bridge project is being done by the Massachusetts Department of Transportation (MassDOT).
-The new bridge will increase the water flow through the Mystic River which will help reduce flooding in Medford and surrounding area.
+The Cradock Bridge project was done by the Massachusetts Department of Transportation (MassDOT).
+Obstructions from the old lock system under the bridge were removed to increase the amount of water that could flow through the Mystic River which will help reduce flooding in Medford and Winchester.